 As a car battery nears the end of its lifespan, it starts to lose the ability to hold a charge.
 It becomes unreliable as it delivers subpar performance and fails to meet the power demands of your car.

 Battery failure can be a real snag if it happens when you least expect it.
-In case you're caught up in such a fix, find out first the lifespan of your car battery before doing anything.
-You may need to have it checked or buy a new one to replace it.
+In case you're caught up in such a fix, find out first the lifespan of your car battery and make sure you know when your car battery needs replacing.

-Getting the right replacement for your car battery can be challenging.
-Know which battery type works best for your vehicle.
+Getting the right car battery replacement can be challenging if you don’t know which battery type works best for your vehicle.

-There are various kinds of car batteries available in the market.
-Below we discuss the common types.
+There are various kinds of car batteries available in the market, and below we discuss the most common types.

 Valve Regulated Lead-Acid (VRLA) Car Batteries